Information About Virginia Auto Insurance And Car Accidents

 What happens if I am in an accident with someone who is underinsured or uninsured?

-Insurance providers offer uninsured motorist/underinsured motorist (UM/UIM) coverage for this exact purpose.
-UM/UIM policies can cover your damages if you are involved in a car accident with a driver who does not have insurance or whose policy does not cover everything.
-If the other driver’s insurance provider denies their claim, your UM/UIM coverage in your personal car insurance policy, you may be liable for your own medical expenses, autobody repairs and other damages.
+Did your insurance carrier offer you uninsured motorist/underinsured motorist (UM/UIM) coverage?
+These UM/UIM policies can cover your losses if you are involved in a car accident with a driver who does not have insurance or whose policy does not cover everything.
+If you do not have UM/UIM coverage in your personal car insurance policy, you may be liable for your own medical expenses, autobody repairs and other damages.

 What is Medical Payments Coverage and how does it work?